CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 ::

-Please see :res:`collation-charset-table` or :ref:`collation-charset-string` for details.
+Please see :ref:`collation-charset-table` or :ref:`collation-charset-string` for details.

 Table's COMMENT
 ^^^^^^^^^^^^^^^